cj-dfinity/templates/codelabs-howto.md

 **Examples**

-See the CodeLabs in this repo for learning how to write your own CodeLab, and for inspiration to how to structure the CodeLab content.
+See the CodeLabs in [documentation](https://smartcontracts.org/docs/examples/codelabs.html) for learning how to write your own CodeLab, and for inspiration to how to structure the CodeLab content.

 ## Build the CodeLab
 Use the `claat` tool to compile the CodeLab from the markdown file.
 From the directory where the markdown file is located, run this command: